Rosslyn Bruce: Biography

-Bruce was the grandson of Sir James Bruce, 2nd Baronet who fought at Waterloo; son of Lloyd Stuart Bruce, a canon of York Minster from 1873 to 1876; nephew of Archbishop William Thompson; brother of Kathleen Scott (and brother-in-law of Robert Falcon Scott); and father of Verily Anderson.
+Bruce was the grandson of Sir James Bruce, 2nd Baronet who fought at Waterloo; son of Lloyd Stuart Bruce, a canon of York Minster from 1873 to 1876; nephew of Archbishop William Thompson; brother of Kathleen Scott (and brother-in-law of Robert Falcon Scott); and father of Verily Anderson, who wrote a biography of him entitled The Last of the Eccentrics (1972).

 He was educated at St Edward's School, Oxford and Worcester College, Oxford.
 During his years at Oxford he stood for the presidency of the Union but was beaten by Hilaire Belloc, instead becoming secretary.
 He was ordained deacon in 1897, and priest in 1898.
 After curacies in Dinting Vale and Soho he was Rector of Clifton with Glapton from 1904 to 1912; a Chaplain to the Forces; the incumbent at St Augustine, Edgbaston, from 1912 to 1923, and lived at the vicarage at 4 Manor Road, the next-door neighbour of Sir Gilbert Barling, and finally of All Saints' Herstmonceux.
 He was also Grand Chaplain of the United Grand Lodge of England.
 A vigorous campaigner for many causes, especially against cruelty to animals: he was himself a renowned breeder of Smooth Fox Terriers.